GaryMcHugh/Data-Representation-and-Querying-API-3rd-Year/README.md

 You can add a car park to the list of car parks in Galway city using the POST method at the following URL:
 *http://galwaycarparks.ie/newcarpark*

-This is an example of the message body that could be sent by the HTTP POST method for this data set.
+This is an example of the message body that could be sent using the HTTP POST method to add data to this data set.
-Note that the name/value pairs is sent in the HTTP message body of a POST request:
+Note that the name/value pairs is sent in the HTTP POST request:

 ```HTTP
    POST /galwaycarpark/newcarpark HTTP/1.1